Specialism

 What makes land grey belt?

-After a long wait, grey belt land was recently defined in the new draft NPPF.
+After a long wait, grey belt land was finally defined in the finalised NPPF.

 It says:

 While this definition broadly fits with what we expected, more detail could have added clarity and streamlined the process of distinguishing grey belt land from the Green Belt.
-Plus, given most Green Belt designated land contributes to at least one of the purposes of the Green Belt, it may be tricky for councils to confidently identify land that meets this criteria.
+Plus, given most Green Belt designated land contributes to at least one of these Green Belt purposes, it may be tricky for councils to confidently identify land that meets this criteria.
 Nonetheless, it is a start.

 A large amount of Green Belt is not green